guillec/ambi/README.md

 ### Longer Clip Examples

-These are longer examples that you can listen to on youtube.
+These are longer examples that you can listen to on youtube and twitch.

 - Droneish Example